 5. Are there open lines of communication?

 Clear communication between everyone—information security, sales, marketing, IT teams, and more—is necessary to ensure the needs of all relevant parties are addressed by your new business solution.

 - Does engineering understand why marketing needs data sets organized and delivered the way they do?

 - Do analysts know how IT would like to be involved in the process?

 - Is there a consensus on the team’s methodology for software development?

 - Are engineers open to insights from an outside vendor?

 Get on the same page by having these (sometimes difficult) discussions early and often.

 As you dig into questions like these with a range of people, don’t underestimate the benefit outside experts can also offer.
 Talking with vendors who are regularly involved with discussions and decisions like this can bring attention to gaps you aren’t aware of and can offer a consultative approach to your decision-making process.

 Now, it’s decision time.
 Do you build or buy?
 The process of determining the best approach to achieving your business goals with an enterprise software solution may be complex, but the benefits of identifying a solution optimized for your needs is worth it.
-Check out the next post for our perspective on why buying is the way to go for your data integration and prep needs.
+Check out Part 2 of this blog series for our perspective on why buying is the way to go for your data integration and prep needs.